Google Assistant is not available for managed Chromebooks.

-As an administrator for an organization that’s part of the beta program (described below), you control whether people in your organization can access services such as Google Calendar, Meet, and Gmail, using the Google Assistant.
-Users can also set up multiple accounts on their Assistant devices.
+As an administrator for an organization, you control whether people in your organization can access services such as Google Calendar, Meet, and Gmail, using the Google Assistant.
+Users can also set up multiple accounts at once on their Assistant devices.
 For details, see Use multiple accounts at once on your Google Assistant devices.

-The Assistant helps people do work-related tasks on the go or while working from home.
-For example, the Assistant responds to questions and commands such as:
+The Assistant now allows people to perform work-related tasks on the go or while working from home.
+For example, the Assistant can respond to questions and commands such as:

 - Join or dial into my current meeting.

 - Create an event for 1pm on Friday.

 - Where's my next meeting?

 - Cancel my 1pm meeting and email them that it has been closed.

 - Reschedule my next meeting and tell them we’ll meet tomorrow.